No. 6 Alabama adds another SEC title, edges LSU at tourney

 BIG PICTURE

-LSU: This was the Tigers' third loss this season to Alabama, but easily the tightest.
-The Tigers took very good care of the ball with only five turnovers that Alabama turned into six points.
+LSU: The Tigers took very good care of the ball with only five turnovers that Alabama turned into six points.
 But the second-highest scoring team in the SEC couldn't make the shot at the end to win.

 Alabama: The Tide's starters had plenty of help, outscoring LSU 28-0 in bench points.
 The Tide also outrebounded LSU 50-43.